-Each event has certain technical requirements the main one being unfettered Internet connectivity.
+Each event has certain technical requirements, the main one being unfettered Internet connectivity.
 That includes WiFi within the meeting venue and hotel and sufficient bandwidth.

 Additional requirements are video projectors, microphones, recording equipment, storage, computers, networking equipment and anything else that is needed for the event.
 The exact requirements would depend on the type of the event and session(s) that would happen at the event.

-The site must not have overly stringent and complicated visa requirements that would prevent majority of expected attendees to travel to the chosen site.
+The site must not have overly stringent and complicated visa requirements that would prevent the majority of expected attendees to travel to the chosen site.

 The site should have an international hub airport locally or within easy reach.

-Depending on the type of an event this criteria can be relaxed so that international reachability is of secondary importance.
+Depending on the type of an event, this criteria can be relaxed so that international reachability is of secondary importance.
 For example an event that is meant to attract predominantly local attendees (e.g. from within a country) does not have to have an international airport but only a good local connectivity.

 For the purpose of cancelling an event the main focus is on "health concerns" and "safety and security" requirements.
 The Board considers, among others, the following when deciding viability of the location:

 The situation is monitored for a city where the event is to take place but also for the country and the region.
-In the case of epidemic the scope is even wider as it can adversely impact travel.
+In the case of an epidemic the scope is even wider as it can adversely impact travel.